brianyeap/django_youtube_converter/README.md

 If you want to contribute and make it better feel free to do so!

-This allows you to convert Youtube video to mp3, and you can upload songs using your phone and download it later using computer.
+This allows you to convert Youtube video to mp3, and you can upload songs using your phone and download it later using computer